DavidM42/voice-transcribe/README.md

 The usual solution of deploying this app to Vercel/a CDN or similiar will probably not work since you need a somehow capable machine to execute the whisper machine learning.
 (If you find a cool cloud native way, feel free to create an issue explaining it)

+## Docker

+This app can be ran as docker container.
+For best use you need to mount the following directories to a persistent volume:

+`/app/.wwebjs_auth` - whatsapp web authentication storage persistence \
+`/app/.wwebjs_cache` - whatsapp web cache \

+and you need to set the following required environment variable for docker:

+`WHISPER_ASR_BASE_URL` to some value like `http://192.168.1.1:19900` or wherever you are running your instance of [whisper-asr-webservice](https://github.com/ahmetoner/whisper-asr-webservice) on.

+Further optional environment variables for the image are:

+`ADMIN_USER` - to a secure username used to register the whatsapp web session \
+`ADMIN_PASSWORD` - to a secure password used to register the whatsapp web session \
+`BODY_SIZE_LIMIT` - to change the max file size accepted by the app in bytes \
+`PORT` - if you want to change the port the app is running on inside the container